-It is worth noting that for the issuing-to-invest decision, a good assumption is that the incumbent does not want to relinquish control.
-Thus control transfers that allow the incumbent to extract private benefits more efficiently, such as those discussed by Burkart, Gromb, and Panunzi (2000), are beyond the scope of this paper.
-The concern about exposing and losing part of private benefits of control because of substantial control dilution, however, arises and enters the controlling shareholder's choice of flotation method naturally.
-The larger the private benefits a target has, the more attractive it is to potential intruders, and the more the incumbent of the target firm is concerned with how to safeguard his or her control benefits.
+It is worth noting that, for the issuing-to-invest decision, a good assumption is that the incumbent does not want to relinquish control.
+Thus control transfers that allow the incumbent to extract private benefits more efficiently, like those discussed in Burkart, Gromb, and Panunzi

+(2000), are beyond the scope of this paper.
+The concern about exposing and losing part of private benefits of control because of substantial control dilution, however, arises and enters the controlling shareholder's choice of floatation method naturally.
+The larger private benefits a target has, the more attractive it is to potential intruders, and the more the incumbent of the target firm is concerned with how to safeguard his or her control benefits.
 Thus the incumbent's rent-protection motive is legitimately linked to the intrusion-induced loss of control benefits.